• Home |

 When Marlin adopted the 30 WCF for their model 336 lever action, they didn’t want to pay homage to Winchester as they were a rival gun manufacturer.

-If you’d like to learn more about how the 30-30 Win compares to other calibers, check out .30-30 vs 30-06 and 30-30 vs 7.62x39!
+If you’d like to learn more about how the 30-30 Win compares to other cartridges, check out 30-30 vs. 30-06 and 30-30 vs. 7.62x39!

 A Brief History of 45-70 Government

 The years following the American Civil War were a renaissance period for developments in metallic cartridge technology.
-And one of the greatest cartridges to emerge from that period was the 45-70 Government.
+One of the greatest cartridges to emerge from that era was the 45-70 Government.
+Released in 1873, the .45-70 was developed by the U.S. Army’s Springfield Armory for their new Model 1873 rifle, which came to be known as the “Trapdoor Springfield.”

 The new cartridge carried the designation .45-70-405, which uses older cartridge naming conventions.